 The Washington State Genealogical Society (WSGS) annually recognizes outstanding achievements of individuals and genealogical societies in the state.
 OGS and various members have been the recipient of a number of these awards.
-On May 26, 2018, at the WSGS annual meeting and awards ceremony, the following awards were received:

-Also see the related photos in the Gallery
+See the award certificates in the Gallery

-WSGS Outstanding Volunteer/Team Awards
+Previous WSGS Outstanding Volunteer/Team Awards

 The following OGS members have been recognized by WSGS in prior years: